epfl-nlp/kogito/docs/userguide.rst

    csi.remove_processor("noun_phrase_extractor")

 **kogito** also allows you to define your own head extractors.
-For this, you simply need to implement the ``KnowledgeHeadExtractor`` interface and register the new extractor with the inference module.
+For this, you simply need to implement the :class:`kogito.core.processors.head.KnowledgeHeadExtractor` interface and register the new extractor with the inference module.
 Here is one example that extracts only adjectives from the text:

 .. code-block:: python